Lacta: Love Messages on Real Bars

 Why it matters.
 A magazine that behaves like a medium

 This is not a banner ad placed on paper.
 It is a format shift.
+The real question is whether you are using AR to deepen the editorial moment or to bolt on a gimmick.
 The reader keeps control, but the magazine now has depth.
 Print becomes interface, and “extra content” becomes spatial and contextual rather than hidden behind a URL.
+If the overlay does not deepen the page you are already reading, it should not ship.

 What to take from it.
 Designing for the moment of discovery